-Dr. James Warren Rutherford was born at McKay’s Corners on the 22nd of August, 1875.
-His parents were Dr. James Page Rutherford and the former Mary Ann Dunlop.
-He had a younger brother named Reginald White Rutherford who was born in 1880.
-By his father’s first marriage to Jennie (Dunlop), he had an older sister named Bertha, who died at the age of 3.
-In 1877 his father moved the family to Chatham where he had a medical practice located in the Scane Block on King Street.
+Dr. James Warren Rutherford was born at McKay’s Corners, Ontario on the 22nd of August, 1875.
+Dr. Rutherford’s parents were Dr. James Page Rutherford and the former Mary Ann Dunlop.
+He had a younger brother named Reginald White Rutherford who was born on the 21st of September, 1880.
+From his father’s first marriage to the former Jeannie “Jennie” Dunlop (his mother’s sister), he had an older sister named Bertha Ann Rutherford, who died of scarlet fever on the 4th of May, 1874 at the age of 3.
+(Her mother had died on the 23rd of February, 1871 from complications of the birth of Bertha Ann).
+In 1877 his father moved the family to Chatham, Ontario where he had a medical practice located in the Scane Block on King Street.
 The family lived in a large mansion at 243 Wellington Street in Chatham.

 There were multiple listings of Dr. Rutherford’s medical practice located at 47 and 49 King Street West, in the Vernon City of Chatham Business Directories.
 According to the 1921 census, Dr. and Mrs. Rutherford lived at 390 Wellington Street West in Chatham.

 Dr. Rutherford served at least 2 terms as the President of the Kent Medical Association.
 He was also an Examiner in Surgery for the Ontario College of Physicians and Surgeons.

 On July 11th, 1925, at the Gray-Dort Convention Hall the Kent Liberals voted for Dr. James Warren Rutherford to run in the parliamentary election against the Conservative candidate, Alexander Chaplan.
 By now “Dr. Jim” was well established professionally.
 Dr. Rutherford lost the election, but he wasn’t upset.
 He immediately focused on his large medical practice, which he had maintained even while campaigning.